AlstonXiao/SKD/Assets/Resources/Created/Script/Archive/README.txt

 Walk:
 -let the player walk.
 Reason Archived - we are using the new charactor so this is no longer needed

+CSGw:
+-Split the mesh into faces.
+Reason Archived - We don't need this right now